A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Proofs in Section

-\begin{proof} We pursue a similar way as in Theorem \ref{thm:even} to construct spurious solutions.
+The estimation of the odd number case is similar and we present the result in the following theorem. \begin{theorem} Suppose that $m$ is an odd number.
+If $\epsilon < 1 / [13(m+1)]$, then the instance $\cMC(C^\epsilon, u^*)$ has at least $[{2m}/(m+1)]^{(m+1)/2}$ spurious local minima. \end{theorem} \begin{proof} We pursue a similar way as in Theorem \ref{thm:even} to construct spurious solutions.
 By Lemma \ref{lem:aistats}, we only need to show that problem \eqref{eqn:obj-aistats} has at least $\binom{m}{(m-1)/2}$ SSCPs whose Hessian matrices are positive definite and whose components are nonzero.
 Let $k:=(m-1)/2\in\mathbb{Z}$.
 We first choose a subset

 Then, we consider the point $x\in\mathbb{R}^m$, where

 where $y_1$ and $y_2$ are real numbers such that

 We first assume the existence of the constants $y_1$ and $y_2$.
 After some direct calculations, one can show that the conditions in \eqref{eqn:odd-1} imply the first-order optimality condition of the instance $\cMC(C^\epsilon, u^*)$, i.e.,